klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/transaction.md

 ## klay_signTransactionAsFeePayer <a id="klay_signtransactionasfeepayer"></a>

 Constructs a transaction with given parameters and signs the transaction with a fee payer's private key.
-The returns values include a signed raw transaction as well as a fee payer signature, however the raw transaction is invalid if `signatures` parameter, the sender's signature, is not specified.
+The return values include a signed raw transaction as well as a fee payer signature, however the raw transaction is invalid if `signatures` parameter, the sender's signature, is not specified.
 This API supports only fee delegated type (including partial fee delegated type) transactions.
 **NOTE**: The fee payer address to sign with must be unlocked.